DaviStarlight/DaviStarlight/README.md

 ## Contact

-Open to collaborations in fullstack development, game development, or any creative tech project.
+Open to collaboration in full-stack development, game development, backend engineering or any creative tech project.
 Discord: **davi_starlight**

 ---